 Field service crews dispatched to sites that aren't ready because permit status lives in a spreadsheet

 At 50+ concurrent projects, spreadsheet tracking breaks down fast.
 Permit milestones get missed.
 Crews arrive at sites where interconnection paperwork is still pending.
 Operations managers spend their days chasing status by phone instead of managing the business.
-A project management system with a live pipeline from signed contract to energisation gives every team member one view of what's blocked and why.
+A project management system with a live pipeline from signed contract to energization gives every team member one view of what's blocked and why.
 Crews get dispatched only when the site is ready.
-That alone cuts wasted labour on the O&M side.
+That alone cuts wasted labor on the O&M side.

 Monitoring data scattered across inverter OEM portals with no single view of fleet performance

 When generation data lives in the SolarEdge portal for one client, the Enphase app for another, and a spreadsheet for a third, O&M teams can't see underperforming systems until a customer calls.
-A unified monitoring platform pulls data from every inverter brand via API, normalises it into a single schema, and surfaces faults before customers notice.
+A unified monitoring platform pulls data from every inverter brand via API, normalizes it into a single schema, and surfaces faults before customers notice.
 Commercial operators with multi-site fleets get one screen for the whole portfolio, not ten browser tabs.

 Permitting and interconnection paperwork creating weeks of delay on every project